MDAnalysis/MDAnalysis.github.io/_posts/2019-08-08-gsod-techwriter.md

 </p>

 This year MDAnalysis is hosting Lily Wang (@lilyminium on GitHub) for the first iteration of [Google Season of Docs][GSoD].
-She will work with us over the coming months on a user guide for MDAnalysis.
+She will work with us over the coming months on [a user guide for MDAnalysis, structured by topic][GSoD-project].

 ## Lily Wang: A User Guide for MDAnalysis